 RE

-RE at Croyland primary school is designed to enable all children to have an understanding of and empathy for the faith or beliefs of individuals and communities in a way that is both academically challenging and personally inspiring.
+RE at Croyland primary school is designed to enable all pupils to have an understanding of and empathy for the faith or beliefs of individuals and communities in a way that is both academically challenging and personally inspiring.

 *Use of experimental and creative activities, to enable children to develop their insight into the `experience’ of religion which is relevant and meaningful to our children.